 Again, these should be sympathetic to the overall design of the house.
 Match the porch roof to existing thatch, slate roof tiles or roof cladding.
 For an enclosed porch, consider incorporating glazing into the roof for extra interior illumination.

 Canopy roofs should have guttering to avoid sheets of rainwater flowing off the front and soaking those entering.
-Since the purpose of a porch is to offer protection from the weather, this would be a pointless, albeit ironic, design flaw.

 7. Mouldings and Carvings